microsoft/playwright/docs-src/api-body.md

 When all steps combined have not finished during the specified `timeout`, this method rejects with a [TimeoutError].
 Passing zero timeout disables this.

+### option: ElementHandle.click.button = %%-input-button-%%
+### option: ElementHandle.click.clickCount = %%-input-click-count-%%
+### option: ElementHandle.click.delay = %%-input-down-up-delay-%%
+### option: ElementHandle.click.position = %%-input-position-%%
+### option: ElementHandle.click.modifiers = %%-input-modifiers-%%
+### option: ElementHandle.click.force = %%-input-force-%%
+### option: ElementHandle.click.noWaitAfter = %%-input-no-wait-after-%%
+### option: ElementHandle.click.timeout = %%-input-timeout-%%

-#### method ElementHandle.contentFrame
+## method: ElementHandle.contentFrame
 - returns: <[Promise]<[null]|[Frame]>> Resolves to the content frame for element handles referencing iframe nodes, or `null` otherwise

-#### method ElementHandle.dblclick
+## method: ElementHandle.dblclick
-- `options` <[Object]>
-  - %%-input-button-%%
-  - %%-input-down-up-delay-%%
-  - %%-input-position-%%
-  - %%-input-modifiers-%%
-  - %%-input-force-%%
-  - %%-input-no-wait-after-%%
-  - %%-input-timeout-%%
 - returns: <[Promise]> Promise that resolves when the element is successfully double clicked.

 This method double clicks the element by performing the following steps:
 1. Wait for [actionability](./actionability.md) checks on the element, unless `force` option is set.
 1. Scroll the element into view if needed.
 1. Use [page.mouse](#pagemouse) to double click in the center of the element, or the specified `position`.
 1. Wait for initiated navigations to either succeed or fail, unless `noWaitAfter` option is set.
 Note that if the first click of the `dblclick()` triggers a navigation event, this method will reject.

 If the element is detached from the DOM at any moment during the action, this method rejects.